 The Journal of Hebrew Scriptures (JHS) is an international, peer-reviewed, open access, journal established in 1996 to foster scholarly research on the Hebrew Bible, Ancient Israel’s History and cognate fields of studies.

-The OPEN ACCESS Journal of Pharmacy and Pharmaceutical Sciences (JPPS), the first in the field established in 1998, is the official journal of the Canadian Society for Pharmaceutical Sciences (CSPS).
+The Journal of Pharmacy and Pharmaceutical Sciences (JPPS), the first OPEN ACCESS in the field established in 1998, is the official journal of the Canadian Society for Pharmaceutical Sciences (CSPS).
 JPPS is a broad-spectrum, peer-reviewed, international pharmaceutical journal circulated electronically via the World Wide Web.
 Articles are published with no page charge.
-Subscription to JPPS is free of charge.
+Subscription to JPPS is also free of charge.
 Articles will appear individually as soon as they are accepted and are ready for circulation.
-For submissions, please, see the Guidelines for Authors.
+For submissions, register as an author and follow the Guidelines for Authors.

 All articles -- commencing from Issue 2, volume 14-- are open to POST-PUBLICATION REVIEW.
 Registered readers (see “For Readers”, right column) are encouraged to comment by clicking on ABSTRACT (below) on the issue’s contents page.

-Language & Literacy is an online journal for educators interested in a broad range of literacy issues encompassing research and teaching in print, oracy, and multimedia.
+Language & Literacy is an online journal for researchers and educators interested in a broad range of literacy issues encompassing research and teaching in print, oracy, and multimedia.

 The Lyceum "Because the personal is always political."
 A new academic journal/digest focused on political debate from all views of the spectrum.
 An interdisciplinary journal, the Lyceum will feature full academic articles in addition to brief, precise written debates concerning the topics of the day most critical to the times and to their importance in furthering political awareness on the U of A campus.